Pema Khandu

-Pema Khandu (born 21 August 1979) is an Indian politician who is serving 9th and current Chief Minister of Arunachal Pradesh since 2016 and also serving as leader of the house in legislative assembly.
+Pema Khandu (born 21 August 1979) is an Indian politician who is serving as the 9th and current Chief Minister of Arunachal Pradesh since 2016, as well as serving as leader of the house in the Arunachal Pradesh Legislative Assembly.
 He is the son of former Chief Minister Dorjee Khandu.
 Since assuming the office of the Chief Minister in July 2016, he and his government have twice changed their party affiliation; in September 2016 from the Indian National Congress to the People's Party of Arunachal, and then in December 2016 to the Bharatiya Janata Party.
 Previously he had served as Minister of Tourism, Urban Development and Water Resources in Nabam Tuki's government.

 Personal life

-Khandu is the eldest son of former Chief Minister Dorjee Khandu, who died in a helicopter accident on 30 April 2011 on a constituency visit to Tawang.
-He is a graduate from Hindu College (Delhi University).
-Khandu is a Buddhist by religion.
-He has two sons and three daughters.
+Khandu is the eldest son of former Chief Minister Dorjee Khandu.
+He hails from the Monpa tribe, an indigenous community primarily residing in the Tawang district of Arunachal Pradesh, India.
+He is a Buddhist by religion.
+He married Tsering Dolma and the couple has two sons and three daughters.

-Pema Khandu hails from the Monpa tribe, an indigenous community primarily residing in the Tawang district of Arunachal Pradesh, India.
-The Monpas are known for their rich cultural heritage, which includes vibrant festivals, traditional dance forms, and unique rituals.

 Early life and education

-Pema Khandu, the Chief Minister of Arunachal Pradesh, India, was born on August 21, 1979, in Tawang.
+Pema Khandu was born on August 21, 1979, in Tawang.
 He attended Government Secondary School in Bomba, Tawang, where he completed his schooling in 1995.
 Subsequently, he pursued his higher secondary education at Donyi-Polo Vidya Bhawan in Itanagar, completing it in 1997.

-His academic journey took a significant turn when he enrolled at Hindu College, to pursue a Bachelor of Arts (Honors) in History.
+Then he enrolled at Hindu College to pursue his Bachelor in Arts degree in History.
 In 2000, he successfully graduated, marking the completion of his formal education.
-His educational background significantly influenced his perspective and laid the foundation for his subsequent political career.

 Career

 Indian National Congress

+Khandu assumed the post of secretary of the Arunachal Pradesh Congress Committee in 2005 and the Tawang District Congress Committee president in 2010.
 After his father's death, Khandu was included in the state government as Cabinet Minister for Water Resource Development and Tourism.
-He won the by election to his father's constituency uncontested Mukto on 30 June 2011 as an Indian National Congress candidate.

-Khandu became a secretary of the Arunachal Pradesh Congress Committee in 2005 and the Tawang District Congress Committee president in 2010.
-He was elected Congress Legislature Party leader on 16 July 2016 replacing Nabam Tuki.
+He won the by-election to his father's constituency Mukto uncontested on 30 June 2011 as an Indian National Congress candidate.
+Subsequently, he was elected as Congress Legislature Party leader on 16 July 2016, replacing Nabam Tuki.

-Khandu was re-elected unopposed from Mukto in the 2014 Arunachal Pradesh Legislative Assembly election.

-Khandu took the oath as the chief minister of Arunachal Pradesh on 17 July 2016 at the age of 36 years following a year-long political crisis.
+In the 2014 Arunachal Pradesh Legislative Assembly election Khandu was re-elected unopposed from Mukto.
+He took the oath as the chief minister of Arunachal Pradesh on 17 July 2016 at the age of 36 years following a year-long political crisis.

 Peoples Party of Arunachal

-On 16 September 2016, 43 MLAs from the ruling party, under the CM Pema Khandu, defected from Indian National Congress to People's Party of Arunachal, an ally of Bharatiya Janata Party.
+On 16 September 2016, 43 MLAs from the ruling party, under the CM Pema Khandu, defected from the Indian National Congress to the People's Party of Arunachal, an ally of the Bharatiya Janata Party.